c4spar/cliffy-manual/command/generics.md

 If you want to extend the `Command` class like cliffy it does with the `HelpCommand`.
 New instances of this command will have `void` types by default.
-In this case you can specify the types manuelly with the generic constructor parameters of the `Command` class.
+In this case you can specify the types manually with the generic constructor parameters of the `Command` class.
 But this is completely optional.
 You can add `void` commands to any other command.

-> When you specify the types, it is recommanded to return the command instance
+> When you specify the types, it is recommended to return the command instance
 > in the constructor.

 This way you can ensure the constructor typings matches your command typings,